Counties 2 Cornwall: Cornwall League 1 (2011–2016)

 The splitting of the Cornwall League back into two separate divisions, saw Cornwall 1 remain at tier 9 of the league system.
 Promotion continued to Cornwall/Devon and relegation was once again to Cornwall 2.

 Cornwall League 1 (2016–2018)

 The 2016–17 season saw the Cornwall leagues restructured.
 For the first half of the season, all the clubs from Cornwall 1 and Cornwall 2 play in a single tier 9 division.
 In the second half of the season league the teams divided into Cornwall 1 and Cornwall 2 leagues based on their league positions.
 Promotion continued to Cornwall/Devon and there was no relegation.

 Cornwall League 1 (2018–2022)

 The 2018–19 season saw Cornwall 1 revert to being a tier 9 league with promotion to Cornwall/Devon and relegation to Cornwall 2.

-Cornwall League 1 (2022– )
+Counties 2 Cornwall (2022– )

-From 2022–23 season Cornwall 1 is a tier 8 league with twelve teams participating.
-Promotion is to Counties 1 Tribute Western West and relegation to Counties 3 Tribute Cornwall.
+From 2022–23 season Cornwall 1 has been renamed Counties 2 Cornwall and is a tier 8 league with twelve teams participating.
+Promotion is to Counties 1 Western West and relegation to Counties 3 Cornwall.